elide-dev/maven/README.md

 # Elide Maven Plugin

-This plugin can be consumed in a Maven project to use [Elide](https://elide.dev).
+This plugin can be consumed in a Maven project to use [Elide](https://elide.dev) for compiling Java and Kotlin sources.

 > [!WARNING]
 > This plugin is currently under development.